RisingStack/react-baby-steps/README.md

 ## chapters

-I recommend to checkout each chapters step by step and see what's changed.
+I recommend you to checkout each chapters step by step and see what's changed.
 If you are hungry for detailed explanation, ping me on Twitter: https://twitter.com/slashdotpeter

 1. [Build system](https://github.com/RisingStack/react-baby-steps/releases/tag/01_Build_system)